gboeing/street-network-models/readme.md

 Load the GHS urban centers dataset, retain useful columns, save as a geopackage file at `/data/inputs/ucs.gpkg`

 #### 1.2.
+Download cache

+Uses OSMnx to download OSM raw data to a cache for subsequent (multi-)processing.

-Download graphs
+#### 1.3.
+Create graphs

-Uses OSMnx to download OSM data and construct into a MultiDiGraph of street network.
+Use cached OSM raw data to construct a MultiDiGraph of street network.
+Can be done in parallel with multiprocessing by changing `cpus` config setting.
 Saves to disk as GraphML.
 Parameterized to get only drivable streets, retain all, simplify, and truncate by edge.
 Does this for every urban center's polygon boundary if it meets the following conditions:

   - is marked true positive in urban centers data set
   - has >= 1 km2 built-up area